Trade Stock Indices

 If the trader opens 10 Lots and 1 point move is equal to € 10 which is equal to $12, then the trader would calculate the points where to place a stop on their trade as shown below:

-The trader would set their stop 83 pips away
+One would set their stoploss 83 pips away